Constellation-Labs/euclid-development-environment/README.md

 ./hydra status
 ```

-## Monitoring
+## Grafana
+We have a Grafana container that can monitor your nodes.
+To enable this feature, modify the following field in `euclid.json` to `true`:

+`start_grafana_container=true`

-With the containers building/starting we also build a monitoring tool.
-You can access this tool at this URL: `http://localhost:3000/`.
-The initial login and password are:
+After updating this field, a Grafana container will be constructed when you start the services.
+You can access this tool at the following URL: http://localhost:3000/.
+The initial login credentials are:
 ```
 username: admin
 password: admin